 Never give out personal information over the phone or the Internet

 Scammers will call about Medicare or Social Security plan changes and ask for your plan and personal information.
-While Medicare is currently in the process of changing Medicare numbers, remember that your current Medicare number includes your Social Security number.
-However, even after you get a new Medicare number, protect your new number as carefully as your old one.
-A stolen Medicare number can be used to process fraudulent claims.
+In 2018 Medicare went through a process of changing Medicare numbers so they were not your Social Security number.
+However, even with your new Medicare number, protect it as carefully as your old one.
+A stolen Medicare number can be used to process fraudulent claims and you might get drawn into a legal morass.

 Ignore calls or pop-up messages soliciting access to your computer.
 This is especially important if you bank online since your computer may get a virus planted that will allow access to your passwords and accounts.
 Microsoft never calls to warn people that their computer may be compromised.
 NEVER!
 Viruses, keystroke programs that transmit your keystrokes (including passwords) and ransomware programs that will lock up your computer and its data until you pay are among only a few of the headaches that can be downloaded in seconds.